 The leading man, who rose to fame for portrayal of the paternal Sheriff Hopper on Stranger Things, was tight-lipped about the upcoming third season but did reveal that, like the new promo teases, there will be plenty of romance for the show's teens this time around.

-"You know, it's a summer season and … I’ll tell you this: In someways, it's like the summer of love in Hawkins in various forms," he says. "...It's also got monsters and all kinds of stuff to but in a lot of different ways I would characterize it as the ‘summer of love’ season."
+"You know, it's a summer season and … I’ll tell you this: In some ways, it's like the summer of love in Hawkins in various forms," he says. "...It's also got monsters and all kinds of stuff too, but in a lot of different ways I would characterize it as the ‘summer of love’ season."

 Hellboy arrives in theaters on April 12, while Stranger Things returns to Netflix on July 4.